nest/nest-simulator/extras/userdoc/generator/README.md

 Processing more in less time with less code.

-The parser go through all sli and cc files to find documentation and convert it into .html .hlp files.
+The parser go through all sli and cc files to find documentation and convert it into .html and .hlp files.
 This is a replacement for the old help generation mechanism in NEST.

 CMAKE integration is also available.